xybu/cs497-sandbox/experiments/simple_malicious_actions/README.md

 All ping time drops below 0.1 ms since the third round, unlike what we have observed in "Repeating Only" section.
 Running several more rounds does incur some ping time > 0.1 ms, though.
-But again, for those rounds we did not see controllers get involved.
+But again, for those rounds we did not see controllers get `PacketIn` messages.

 ## Repeating 5 times